MENTAL HEALTH CLINICIAN

 Knowledge of:

-Symptoms and behaviors of mental illnesses
+• Symptoms and behaviors of mental health challenges and diagnosis.

-Basic social rehabilitation, socialization, and practical life management skills
+• Basic social rehabilitation, socialization and practical life management skills

-Principles and methods of interviewing, counseling, crisis intervention and assessing psychosocial behaviors
+• Principles and methods of interviewing, counseling, crisis intervention and assessing psychosocial behaviors

-Medi-Cal/EPSDT service delivery and productivity standards
+• Medi-Cal/EPSDT service delivery and productivity standards

-School policies and procedures
+• School based systems, policies, and procedures

 Ability to:

-Work with children, adolescents, and families
+• Work with children, adolescents and families

-Bilingual/Bicultural skills a plus and eligible for additional compensation as noted
+• Bilingual/Bicultural skills a plus and eligible for additional compensation as noted

 Training & Experience

-For Non-Licensed Classification: Possess a Master’s degree from an accredited college or university with a major in Social Work, Psychology, Marriage, Family and Child Counseling, or closely related behavioral science field and be registered with CA BBS;
+For Non-Licensed Classification: Requires a Master’s Degree from an accredited college or university with a major in Social Work, Psychology, Marriage, Family and Child Counseling, or closely related behavioral science field and be a registered Associate with the CA BBS (AMFT/ APCC/ ASW), OR be enrolled in a practicum course of an accredited master’s degree program within a counseling field (MFT Trainee/ PCC Trainee/ Social Work Intern); must have at least one-year experience working in counseling setting.
+Bilingual, English and Spanish, desirable.

 Salary and Benefits